-1 Decide what type of data replication you want to perform.
+1. Decide what type of data replication you want to perform.

-RefreshCopy entire data set from source to target once onlyContinuousCopy entire data set from source to target according to aRefreshscheduleOne-way mirroring (with or without initial refresh)Initially copy entire data set from source to target, then copy only changes to the source database according to a schedule.
-This approach is also known as Change Data Capture.
+Refresh Copy entire data set from source to target once only

+Continuous Copy entire data set from source to target according to a refresh) Capture.

+One-way mir-roring (with orwithout initialInitially copy entire data set from source to target, thencopy only changes to the source database according to aschedule.
+This approach is also known as Change Data initial refresh) according to a schedule

-Synchronization (with or without Initially copy entire data set from one system to the other, then keep changes to the two databases synchronized initial refresh) according to a schedule
+Synchronization Initially copy entire data set from one system to the other, (with or without then keep changes to the two databases synchronized